mkellerman/bmad-mcp-server/README.md

 The pre-commit hook runs `npm run precommit`, which executes `lint:fix` and `format`.

+## Contributor Guide

+See `AGENTS.md` for coding style, testing practices, PR requirements, and a concise Architecture Overview of the MCP server and unified tool.

 ## Versioning & Release Process

 This project follows [Semantic Versioning](https://semver.org/) (MAJOR.MINOR.PATCH):